angelfuerza/SelectorMultiIdiomaWEB/README.md

 THIS PROJECT IS A MULTI-LANGUAGE SELECTOR FOR A WEB PAGE

+-Is recommended to save this hole proyect in a source folder

 -First you have to create two separate folders with the same website in different languages, but put the index on the website with the language you want to appear first.
 On the web with the secondary language, which is a clone of the main web but in another language, put it inside another folder so that the index that is read is that of the main web